 - Emotional distress

 - Loss of consortium (only applicable to spouses)

-The amount of compensation you receive from an insurance company or jury will depend on various contributing factors.
+The compensation you receive from an insurance company, or jury will depend on various contributing factors.
 Hach & Rose, LLP will review those factors to determine a fair value for your loved one’s total damages.
 They could include the following:

 - Type of injury and how severe it is

 - Total expenses incurred

 - Development of disability, impairment, or permanent medical condition from the abuse

 - Effect of the Incident on Quality of Life

 - Emotional or psychological trauma, such as post-traumatic stress disorder (PTSD) or anxiety